Should I Become an Emergency Medical Doctor?

 Step 5: Gain Training in a Sub-Specialty

 Those wanting to specialize in a subfield of emergency medicine will need to complete a fellowship program.
-Students may train in sub-specialties like ultrasound, disaster, and sports medicine.
-Medical fellowships typically take 1-2 years to complete and consist of clinical clerkships.
+Students may train in sub-specialties like ultrasound, disaster, or sports medicine.
+Medical fellowships typically take 1-2 years to complete and consist of clinical experiences.

 Step 6: Consider Board Certification